Dan — DDF Electrical

 C3 — Improvement Recommended

 A C3 observation is not a failure — it is a recommendation for improvement.
 A property can still receive a satisfactory EICR with C3 observations present.
-However, C3 items should be addressed at the next convenient opportunity.
-Common C3 observations include older wiring that still meets minimum standards but would benefit from upgrading, or the absence of surge protection devices.
+Common C3 observations include older wiring that still meets minimum standards or the absence of surge protection devices.

 FI — Further Investigation Required

 An FI observation means the electrician was unable to fully assess part of the installation and further investigation is needed.
-This might be because access was restricted, or because a fault was suspected but could not be confirmed without additional testing.
 FI observations must be investigated before the EICR can be finalised.

 Satisfactory vs Unsatisfactory EICR